curiouselectric/SensorInterfaceBoard/README.md

-# RS485InterfaceBoard
+# Sensor Interface Board

-A unit to interface various RS485 sensors with a simple serial interface via an ATMega328-based circuit.
+A unit to interface various sensors (digital/analog/RS485) with a simple serial interface via an ATMega328-based circuit.
 The unit also provides averaged data, controlled stepped-up supply voltage and a field-adjustable ID.

 "Why do you need that?", you ask....